nus-cs2113-AY2425S1/ip/docs/README.md

 ```
 > [!IMPORTANT]
 > Ensure that task number is valid to avoid errors.

 > [!TIP]
-> use command `list` to check for valid task number range
+> Use command `list` to check for valid task number range.